Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

  ### Colours Chosen

- The colors chosen ad mainly dark and eyecatching thanks to the background chosen.
+ The colors chosen are mainly dark and ey ecatching thanks to the background chosen.
 Here is the palette:

  ![Color Palette](assets/images/colors-palette.png)

  ### Typography

- I chose 2 mail Google Fonts: Abhaya and Roboto, directly imported in my style.css file.
-"Abhaya" is used to the answers option, meanwhile "Roboto" of the questions.
+ I chose 2 main Google Fonts: Abhaya and Roboto, directly imported in my style.css file.
+"Abhaya" is used for the the answers option, meanwhile "Roboto" for the questions.

  ### Images

  For all pages one background is set, with dark and eyecatching colors as mentioned above.
-The main goal was to give the visitor immediately an idea of the site is about.
+The main goal was to give the visitor immediately an idea of what the site is about.

  ![background Image](assets/images/background-image.jpg)